UKPLab/arxiv2018-bayesian-ensembles/README.md

 ## Running the Experiments from AAAI 2020

 These instructions are for the experiments in
 "Low Resource Sequence Tagging with Weak Labels".

 ### Transfer Learning by Combining Models

 These are the experiments with FAMULUS data.

+First, download the German Fasttext embeddings from `https://dl.fbaipublicfiles.com/fasttext/vectors-crawl/cc.de.300.vec.gz` and unzip to `./data/famulus`.

 To run the zero-shot experiments (Table 3):